Israel strikes Gaza as an American activist killed by Israeli fire is buried

 "As we prepare for the next round in four weeks, we’re hopeful these pauses will hold, because this campaign has clearly shown the world what’s possible when peace is given a chance,” Richard Peeperkorn, WHO’s representative in Gaza and the West Bank, said in a statement on Saturday.

-Draped in a Turkish flag, the coffin was carried from a hearse to a hospital in Didim by six officers in a ceremonial uniform.
-Her funeral is due to be held in the coastal town in western Turkey later Saturday.

-The 26-year-old activist from Seattle, who held United States and Turkish citizenship, was killed after a demonstration against Israeli settlements in the occupied West Bank, according to an Israeli protester who witnessed the shooting.
+In Turkey, activist Aysenur Ezgi Eygi, the 26-year-old from Seattle who held U.S. and Turkish citizenships, was laid to rest in her hometown in the town of Didim on the Aegean Sea.

-The Israeli military said Tuesday that Eygi was likely shot “indirectly and unintentionally” by Israeli forces.
-Turkey announced it will conduct its own investigation into her death.
+The Israeli military has said that Eygi was likely shot “indirectly and unintentionally” by Israeli forces in the occupied West Bank on Sept.
+6. Turkey announced it will conduct its own investigation into her death.
+An Israeli protester who witnessed the shooting said she was killed after a demonstration against Israeli settlements.

-Anadolu Agency reported her body arrived in Didim after an autopsy at the Izmir Forensic Medicine Institute.

-As Eygi’s family watched the coffin being unloaded, her mother had to be helped by medics, the agency said.
+“We are not going to leave our daughter’s blood on the ground and we demand responsibility and accountability for this murder,” Numan Kurtulus, the speaker of Turkey's parliament, told mourners.

+Eygi's body had been earlier brought from a hospital to her family home and Didim's Central Mosque.
+Thousands of people bid her farewell in the town's streets, which were lined with Turkish flags.

 Her death was condemned by U.S. Secretary of State Antony Blinken as the United States, Egypt and Qatar push for a cease-fire and the release of the remaining hostages held by Hamas.
 Talks have repeatedly bogged down as Israel and Hamas accuse each other of making new and unacceptable demands.